 “A 19th Century Party!
-Looking Forward from the Past” will be played by the full Living History Company at 2 p.m. on Sunday, October 30.
+Looking Forward from the Past” will feature the full Living History Company at 2 p.m. on Sunday, October 29.

 Perspective is a significant reason behind the study of history and the existence of museums.
 Knowing what the past gave to the present and how people of the past dealt with problems is critical to making informed decisions about the future.